dmuchai/kenya-movers-ai/privacy-policy.md

 ## Information Sharing and Disclosure

 ### With Moving Service Providers
-We share your moving request details (locations, property type, contact information) with relevant moving companies to provide you with quotes and services.
+We share your moving request details (locations, property type, contact information) with relevant moving companies **with your explicit consent** to provide you with quotes and services.
+Your contact details are shared with a maximum of 5 verified moving providers per quote request to ensure competitive pricing while protecting your privacy.

+**Alternative Option**: You may choose to receive anonymized quotes without sharing direct contact details.
+In this case, moving companies provide quotes through our platform, and you can choose to reveal your contact information only to selected providers.

+**Consent Management**: You provide consent when submitting a quote request and can modify your sharing preferences in app settings or withdraw consent by contacting us at privacy@moveeasy.co.ke.

 ### With Service Providers
 We may share information with third-party service providers who assist us in: